jennnoh/uoftHeights/README.md

-# Estimating heights of the University of Toronto Students
+# Estimating Heights of the University of Toronto Students